NousInfotech/LAST_BITE_BACKEND/docs/api/user.api.md

 }
 ```

+---

-## 🔧 PATCH `/user/hidden-restaurants`
+## 🙈 PATCH `/users/me/hidden-restaurants`

 ### ✅ Description:

 Add or remove hidden restaurants from the user's profile.
-These restaurants may be hidden from views like discovery or home feed.
+These are hidden from recommendations/feed.

 ### 🔐 Authorization:

-✅ **Required** (Bearer Token)
+✅ Required (Bearer Token)

 ### 📥 Request Body: